 Authors: Jacob H. Scott PCIfA

-Over 4,000 masons’ marks survive on the visible twelfth-century fabric of Rochester Cathedral.
-These areas comprise the west façade, nave, crypt, quire transept, presbytery and small portions of the chapter house and dorter.
-Can a comprehensive photographic survey of these masons’ marks provide a more detailed profile of building phases than the current architectural-historical models?
-A typology has been created of the building’s marks using a new photographic record, compared against datasets from other sites to identify the nature of the sequences of marks.
-The distribution of each type of mark is identified and a profile created of each mason’s work in terms of materials used and architectural features and sculptural designs worked on.
+Some 4,000 visible masons’ marks survive on the dressed stone of twelfth-century fabric at Rochester Cathedral.
+The west façade, nave, crypt, quire transept, presbytery and small portions of the chapter house and dorter all feature marks.
+A comprehensive survey of these masons’ marks can provide a relative chronology of building work at the site, within the absolute chronology provided by architectural-historical models.
+A typology has been created of the building’s marks and these have been compared against datasets from other sites to identify their purpose.
+The distribution of each mark type is identified, and the viability is assessed of using this data to create a profile of each mason’s work in terms of materials used and architectural features and sculptural designs worked.

 To cite this report: